-- The buffer analysis controls that are common to all standards are explained in the sections beginning Buffer Analysis Toolbar Icons to Buffer analysis alerts/scroll bar area (although some of the diagrams in these sections are specific to a standard regarding the titles and data content, the functions are the same across all standards).
-(See page 5-177, Buffer Analysis Toolbar Icons.)
-(See page 5-181, Buffer analysis alerts/scroll bar area.) - MPEG-4 and MPEG-2 VBV analysis are very similar and are explained in the sections beginning Buffer analysis controls: MPEG-4 and MPEG-2 to Buffer analysis popup alerts: MPEG-4 and MPEG-2.
-(See page 5-182, Buffer analysis controls: MPEG-4 and MPEG-2.)
-(See page 5-184, Buffer analysis popup alerts: MPEG-4 and MPEG-2.) - The H.264/AVC HRD analysis is distinct and is explained in the sections beginning HRD buffer analysis: H.264/AVC to HRD buffer overflow/underflow indication: H.264/AVC.
-(See page 5-184, HRD buffer analysis: H.264/AVC.)
-(See page 5-186, HRD buffer overflow/underflow indication: H.264/AVC.)
+- The buffer analysis controls that are common to all standards are explained in the sections beginning Buffer analysis toolbar icons to Buffer analysis alerts/scroll bar area (although some of the diagrams in these sections are specific to a standard regarding the titles and data content, the functions are the same across all standards).
+(See page 5-227, Buffer analysis toolbar icons.)
+(See page 5-231, Buffer analysis alerts/scroll bar area.) - MPEG-4 and MPEG-2 VBV analysis are very similar and are explained in the sections beginning Buffer analysis controls: MPEG-4 and MPEG-2 to Buffer analysis popup alerts: MPEG-4 and MPEG-2.
+(See page 5-232, Buffer analysis controls: MPEG-4 and MPEG-2.)
+(See page 5-234, Buffer analysis popup alerts: MPEG-4 and MPEG-2.)

+- The H.264/AVC HRD analysis is distinct and is explained in the sections beginning HRD buffer analysis: H.264/AVC (See page 5-234.) to HRD buffer overflow/underflow indication: H.264/AVC (See page 5-237.). - The H.265/HEVC HRD analysis is distinct and is explained in the sections beginning HRD buffer analysis: H.265/HEVC (See page 5-235.) to HRD buffer overflow/underflow indication: H.264/AVC (See page 5-237.).